Scrolling UX Best Practices To Improve Your User's Journey

 So much of what we do online is intuitive to the point that it’s practically mindless.
 How many times have you scrolled through an endless feed or pages of content and didn’t really give it much thought?
 With UX design, it’s often the details behind these absent-minded actions that can elevate or completely destroy the user experience.

 While the end user might not be actively thinking about how they scroll through your website or app, on a deeper level they are acutely aware of the experience and this has a definite impact on how they feel about interacting with your brand in the future.
+Therefore, it is crucial to optimize for scrolling UX best practices.

 With the average end user spending 69% of their media time on smartphones, attention to mobile UX features is a top priority.
 Scrolling is a vital part of this user experience, and it’s one that’s frequently underrated.
 Scrolling is how people will find your content.
 Making the process as seamless and intuitive as possible is a necessity for app and website design.